Take the first step toward a rewarding career and discover your true potential with an Indiana University Bachelor of Science in Nursing (BSN) degree.

 BSN Degree Tracks

-You can choose from three courses of nursing study on our Columbus campus:
+You can choose from two paths of nursing study on our Columbus campus:

 Accreditation, Licenses, and Memberships